We welcome efforts to reduce impacts of existing lines, but believe more needs to be done to reduce the effects of new lines.

-Industry guidelines already say that overhead lines and substations should not be placed in (AONBs), National Parks, heritage coasts or World Heritage Sites if possible.
-Yet despite these guidelines, there are already 27,000 kilometres of overhead distribution lines and 420 km of overhead transmission lines in National Parks and AONBs.
-We believe that the National Policy Statement on electricity transmission should avoid new high voltage power lines in AONBs, and there should be more research into effective methods of storing electricity.
+Industry guidelines already say that overhead lines and substations should not be placed in National Parks, AONBs, heritage coasts or World Heritage Sites if possible.
+Yet there are already more than 500 km of overhead transmission lines in National Parks and AONBs.
+We support National Grid’s Visual Impact Provision project to reduce effects of existing lines.
+However, we believe it is better — financially and environmentally — to avoid impacts from new lines in the first place.
+More needs to be done to ensure this.
+We also believe there should be more research into effective methods of storing electricity.